 “Unlike traditional hip replacement surgery, this technique allows the surgeon to work between the muscles and tissues without detaching them from either the hip or thigh bones,” said Dr. Pettit.
 “Patients who are candidates for this procedure are likely to benefit by having a shorter recovery time since key muscles are not detached using this technique.”

-According to Dr. Pettit, other potential benefits of using the anterior approach are:
+Potential benefits of using the anterior approach include:

 - Potential for no restrictions during recovery.
 Although each patient responds differently, this procedure seeks to help patients more freely bend their hip and bear their full weight immediately after surgery.

 - Possible reduced scarring because the technique allows for one relatively small incision.
 Since the incision is on the front side of the leg, the patient may be spared from the pain of sitting on scar tissue.